Mollahat Upazila: Points of interest

 There is a single domed mosque at Kulia union.

 Administration

 Mollahat Upazila is divided into seven union parishads: Atjuri, Chunkhola, Gangni, Gaola, Kodalia, Kulia, and Udaypur.
 The union parishads are subdivided into 59 mauzas and 102 villages.

 Religious institutions

-There are 267 mosques, 72 temples and 2 churches, the most noted of which are the single-domed Mosque and Matiargati temple.
+There are 267 mosques, 72 temples, and 2 churches, the most notable of which are the single-domed mosque and Matiargati temple.